cferdinandi/adventure/content/rules.md

 {{<callout title="Example">}}

 <p class="margin-bottom-small">A three-person party is trying to sneak into the castle undetected.
-The Game Master asks for a roll.
-Because this involves stealth, players who specialize in Speed take Best Roll.</p>
+The Game Master asks for a roll.</p>

 - If all three players make their roll, the party succeeds.
 - If one player fails and two succeed, the party still succeeds.